 Sadie Babits is a public media journalist, editor and educator based in Phoenix, Arizona.
 She's a professor of practice at Arizona State University's Walter Cronkite School of Journalism and Mass Communication where she is the sustainability director in the Cronkite News/Arizona PBS newsroom.
 She teaches students how to cover environmental stories as multimedia journalists.
 Sadie received a prestigious Ted Scripps Fellowship in Environmental Reporting in 2017-2018 to focus on public lands reporting.
 Previously Sadie was the News Director at Colorado Public Radio where she guided and edited daily and long-term coverage for this statewide network.
 Her work has aired on National Public Radio shows including Morning Edition and All Things Considered, and has been recognized nationally with an Edward R. Murrow Award for Investigative Journalism and by the Society of Environmental Journalists.
 She’s reported from Kenya, Israel and many places in between, but she calls the West home where she can often be found exploring trails on her mountain bike.
 Contact Sadie.

-Breanna Draxler is an independent science and environment editor based in Seattle.
-Her clients include National Geographic and Knowable, among others.
+Breanna Draxler is a science and environment journalist based in Seattle.
+She is the climate editor for Yes!
+Magazine and also writes and edits for National Geographic online, Audubon Magazine, Grist and The Open Notebook, among others.
 Previously, she has worked as an editor on staff at bioGraphic, Popular Science and Discover magazines.
 She initially got into the beat while working at the Center for Environmental Journalism and pursuing a master's degree from CU Boulder.
-In addition to journalistic storytelling, she's also a fan of biking, backpacking and experimenting with lactofermentation.
+She's also a fan of biking, backpacking and experimenting with lactofermentation.
 Current term: 2017-2020.
 Contact Breanna.

 Judy Fahys is Mountain West Reporter for InsideClimate News and its new national environmental reporting network.
 Previously, she covered the environment for NPR Utah/KUER 90.1, in Salt Lake City, and The Salt Lake Tribune, focusing on everything from the fight over national monuments in Utah, to air pollution policy, the recreation economy, Colorado River water resources and the nation's radioactive legacy.
 A longtime member of the Society of Environmental Journalists and Investigative Reporters and Editors, she was a Knight Science Journalism Fellow at the Massachusetts Institute of Technology.
 Current term: 2018-2021.
 Contact Judy, 801-703-8846.